thomas097/Haemodynamic-Optimization-Reinforcement-Learning/README.md

 - `/data`: this folder contains all *data extraction* source code used to extract raw unprocessed patient data from MIMIC-III and the AmsterdamUMCdb part of the input (i.e. observation- and action-space), including vitals, lab results, demographics, treatment parameters, discharge information, etc.

-- `preprocessing`: Code used to convert the raw measrurements and treatment parameters extracted from MIMIC-III and the AmsterdamUMCdb into regularly-sampled patient trajectories with 2h time steps.
+- `preprocessing`: Jupyter notebooks used to process and convert the raw measrurements and treatment parameters extracted from MIMIC-III and the AmsterdamUMCdb into regularly-sampled patient trajectories with 2h time steps.

 - `model`: Implementations of the CKCNN and Transformer encoders and a range of baseline state space encoders (e.g. last observation, last K observatons, LSTM, etc.).
+This folder also contains the implementation of Dueling Double Deep Q-Learning (D3QN), used to train treatment policies.
 For details, see the report.

-- `pretraining`: Implementation and training routines of the autoencoding, forward dynamics modeling, behavior cloning and combined 'multi-task' pretraining tasks
+- `pretraining`: Implementation and training routines of the autoencoding, forward dynamics modeling, behavior cloning and combined 'multi-task' pretraining tasks to optimize the encoders for state extraction.

-- `experiments`: Training routines to learn treatment policies on MIMIC-III or the AmsterdamUMCdb with a (pre)trained encoder.
-Also, contains evaluation routines, e.g. to evaluate with OPE (see instructions below).
+- `experiments`: Training routines to optimize treatment policies on MIMIC-III or the AmsterdamUMCdb with a (pre)trained encoder.
+Also, contains evaluation routines, e.g. to evaluate the reasulting with OPE (see instructions below).

-- `ope`: Definitions of the OPE estimators used to evaluate the learnt policies
+- `ope`: Definitions of the OPE estimators used to evaluate the learnt policies and routines used to estimate the physician's behavior policy

 ## Instructions

 ### Reproducing the Reported Results
-To reproduce the results reported in the thesis, follow the following steps:
+To reproduce the results reported in the thesis, you may follow the instructions below:

 #### Preliminaries
 1. Download models, preprocessed datasets and estimated behavior policies from **ADD LINK TO DRIVE!**
-    - Unpack models in `experiments/results`.
+    - Unpack `models.zip` in `experiments/results`.
 You should have a folder structure as `experiments/results/<DATASET_NAME>/<EXPERIMENT_NAME>`
-    - Unpack datasets in `preprocessing/datasets`
+    - Unpack `datasets.zip` in `preprocessing/datasets`
-    - Unpack behavior policies for MIMIC-III/AmsterdamUMCdb in `ope/physician_policy`
+    - Unpack `behavior_policies.zip` in `ope/physician_policy`

+You should obtain a file structure as follows:

+    .
+    ├── ...
+    ├── experiments
+    │   └── results
+    │       └── amsterdam-umc-db
+    |       │   ├── ...
+    │       │   ├── concat-2_experiment_00000
+    │       │   │   └── <DATA_FILES>
+    │       │   ├── transformer_experiment_00000
+    │       │   │   └── <DATA_FILES>
+    │       │   └── ckcnn_experiment_00000
+    │       │       └── <DATA_FILES>
+    │       └── mimic-iii
+    |           ├── ...
+    │           ├── concat-2_experiment_00000
+    │           │   └── <DATA_FILES>
+    │           ├── transformer_experiment_00000
+    │           │   └── <DATA_FILES>
+    │           └── ckcnn_experiment_00000
+    │               └── <DATA_FILES>
+    ├── preprocessing
+    │   └── datasets
+    │       └── amsterdam-umc-db
+    │       │   └── aggregated_full_cohort_2h
+    │       │       └── <DATA_FILES>
+    │       └── mimic-iii
+    │           └── aggregated_full_cohort_2h
+    │               └── <DATA_FILES>
+    ├── ope
+    │   └── physician_policy
+    │       └── amsterdam-umc-db_aggregated_full_cohort_2h_mlp
+    │       │   └── <DATA_FILES>
+    │       └── mimic-iii_aggregated_full_cohort_2h_mlp
+    │           └── <DATA_FILES>
+    └── ...

 #### OPE Evaluation Results